Cryptogram Math Puzzles for Elementary Students: How to Solve Them

 So, 1+A+2=6; A+3=6; 3+3=6; hence A=3

-We know that 38+29=67 and hence out solution is correct
+We know that 38+29=67, and hence our solution is correct

 So we have A=3 and B=9

-Puzzle 3: For kids in grades 2-3
+Cryptogram Puzzle 3: For kids in grades 2-3

 A+C=9; It could be any possible answer ranging from 0+9=9 to 4+5=9.
 So how do we narrow it?
-There's an A in the hundred's place in the sum.
+There's an A in the hundreds' place in the sum.
 A's value has to be the same in both places.
-So let's see if we can figure out the A in the hundred's place
+So let's see if we can figure out the A in the hundreds' place

-When 2 2-digit numbers are added the greatest carry over you can have in the hundred's place is 1.
+When 2 2-digit numbers are added, the greatest carry over you can have in the hundreds' place is 1.

-eg. let's take the work case and add 99+99 = 198.
+eg, let's take the worst case and add 99+99 = 198.

 So A has to be 1.